alexrdz/path-to-ui-architect/src/content/design-systems/creating-an-optimized-icon-management-system.md

 Admittedly, I had never considered icon management for two reasons:

-1. in my peronal projects, I've never needed more than 5 icons.
+1. in my personal projects, I've never needed more than 5 icons.
 So creating single purpose icon components like `IconSkull.astro` or `IconPlay.tsx` or even `icon_pause.php` was quick and easy.
 2. in every job I've had, an icon solution was already in place.

 But the issue came to the forefront quite quickly.
 Our specific situation involved Fort Awesome, which had been the established icon solution since I joined the company.
 While it fulfilled its basic purpose for a considerable time, there was an understanding within the team that we might benefit from a different, more integrated strategy in the long run.
 But it never became a priority.
 The impending shutdown of Fort Awesome served as the necessary catalyst, thankfully, accelerating our timeline to investigate and implement a more robust, future-proof approach tailored to our Vue.js environment and design system goals.